Independent Learning Philosophy at MPH

 Middle & Upper School

-- Ensure classroom independent learning practices align with MPH’s IL Policy, respecting a healthy balance between school, personal and family time
+- Ensure classroom independent learning practices align with MPH’s IL Policy, respecting a healthy balance between school, personal and family time.
+For AP, AS or other accelerated classes (MUN, Pre-Calc, EMT), assignments and coursework will be more akin to college classes, and may at times have higher demands than a regular MPH class;

-- Will post IL work on Google Classroom (as an “Assignment” rather than in the “Stream”) no later than than the end of class, as well as provided an explanation (verbal or written) of the work in the classroom
+- Will post IL work on Google Classroom (as an “Assignment” rather than in the “Stream”) in a timely manner, as well as provided an explanation (verbal or written) of the work in the classroom;

-- Not assign homework over school holidays (unless AS courses) that results in an assignment for the class immediately following the holiday.
-Reading may be encouraged in US classes
+- Not assign homework over school holidays (unless AP/AS courses) that results in an assignment for the class immediately following the holiday.
+Reading may be encouraged in US classes.

 - Families are encouraged to contact either the grade-level teacher (lower school) or the subject teacher (middle or upper school) with any questions or concerns regarding independent learning.
 In the middle and upper school, parents should also include the child’s advisor in any communication with the subject teacher to ensure all members of the child’s support system are included.